-By applying a systems thinking lens to climate change that includes everyone, even the littlest of wine producers, we can drive more efficiencies of mitigating our impact on global warming.
+By applying systems thinking lens to climate change that includes everyone, even the littlest of wine producers, we can drive more efficiencies in mitigating our impact on global warming.

 This is well underway with SWNZ.
-Quantitative metrics give the industry benchmarks within regions to not only reduce their carbon footprint, but also to offset.
+Quantitative metrics give the industry benchmarks within regions to not only reduce their carbon footprint but also to offset it.

 – Sustainable Winegrowers